FSU baseball vs. TCU: Recaps, game thread, how to watch

-Florida State is on the road to taking on the No. 8 Texas Christian University Horned Frogs (3-1).
-TCU started the year off well, beating two of three SEC teams and picking up a win in the mid-week.
-The two SEC wins were against top 10 teams in Vanderbilt and Arkansas while the loss was an extra-inning affair to Missouri.
+Florida State , in its first major weekend road test under head coach Link Jarrett, took down the TCU Horned Frogs in two out of three games to secure a top ten series win.

-FSU kicked off the season with a sweep of James Madison and followed up with a road win against the Jacksonville Dolphins to head into the series vs. the Horned Frogs with a 4-0 record.
+FSU now sits at 6-1 on the season after kicking off the year with a sweep of James Madison which was followed up with a road win against the Jacksonville Dolphins.

 TCU was the favorite heading into the weekend — but in two games, the Seminoles clinched the series off the back of impressive performances from both the mound and plate.
-FSU has now scored 10+ runs in five out of its six games this season and will look to finish off the sweep of the Horned Frogs on Sunday.
+FSU has now scored 10+ runs in five out of its seven games this season and though the Seminoles were unable to pull off the sweep on Sunday, falling to TCU 3-2 to close out the series, the squad showcased enough potential throughout the weekend to amp up the excitement for the season just a bit more.

+Up next for the Seminoles are two intrastate matchups at home: a midweek game vs. the USF Bulls and a series vs. the Florida Gulf Coast Eagles.

 Saturday: Seminoles clinch series in gritty win